MicrosoftTranslator/DocumentTranslation/docs/index.md

 Additional limits are documented in [API documentation: Limits](https://docs.microsoft.com/azure/cognitive-services/translator/document-translation/get-started-with-document-translation?tabs=csharp#content-limits)

 Choose a folder to store the translated documents in.
 You may choose any folder on your computer.
-If you have translated to this langauge before, the app will suggest using the same folder as last time you translated to this target language.
+If you have translated to this language before, the app will suggest using the same folder as last time you translated to this target language.

 You may optionally provide a glossary of words or phrases you want to have translated in a specific way.
 Add only words and phrases that you are sure must be translated a certain way, and only those that do not translate naturally as intended.
 Works well for compound nouns like product names or